A unified variational framework for the inverse Kohn-Sham problem

 which serves as a natural ambient space for external and effective scalar potentials \cite{Lieb1983}.
 In the present work, this dual space is used not only for external potentials in the sense of Lieb's formulation, but also as the natural ambient space for the dual variables associated with the noninteracting kinetic functional.
 In particular, the KS potential $v_\mathrm{s}$ is most naturally viewed as an element of $X^*$ at the level of variational duality, even though additional assumptions are needed to identify such a dual element with a regular local Schr\"odinger potential.

 A physically admissible electron density must satisfy more than integrability.
 We therefore consider densities in the set

 Here and below, inequalities such as $\rho\ge 0$ are understood almost everywhere.
-The condition $\nabla \sqrt{\rho}\in L^2$ is the familiar von Weizs\"acker-type regularity requirement.
-It is central in mathematical DFT because it controls finiteness of kinetic energy and is closely tied to the existence of finite-energy states reproducing the given density \cite{Lieb1983}.
+The condition $\nabla\sqrt{\rho}\in L^2$ is the familiar von Weizs\"acker-type regularity requirement.
+It controls finiteness of the kinetic energy and is closely tied to the existence of finite-energy states reproducing the prescribed density \cite{Lieb1983}.

+For sufficiently regular densities in the usual fixed-integer-$N$ domain, Harriman-type constructions establish pure-state, indeed Slater, $N$-representability \cite{Harriman1981,Lieb1983}.
+Thus the more restrictive issue for inverse KS theory is not merely whether a density can be represented by a Slater determinant, but whether it is the ground-state density of a local noninteracting potential, namely whether it is noninteracting $v$-representable.

-At the many-body level, one works over an admissible antisymmetric $N$-electron wavefunction class with finite kinetic energy and associated density in $\mathcal I_N$.
-For present purposes, the structural point is that the density variable lives naturally in a Banach space, whereas the state variables live in Sobolev-type energy spaces.
-This mixed Banach--Sobolev structure is one source of the analytical subtlety of the inverse KS problem \cite{Lieb1983,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI}.
+At the state level, the corresponding Slater determinants are constructed from orbitals in Sobolev-type energy spaces, while the density variable belongs to the Banach space $X$.
+This coupling between density-space and orbital-space descriptions is one source of the analytical subtlety of the inverse KS problem \cite{Lieb1983,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI}.

+The Lieb $X/X^*$ setting adopted here is not the only possible functional-analytic framework for DFT or inverse KS theory.
+Alternative Sobolev-type choices, including $H^1/H^{-1}$ frameworks, and Moreau--Yosida regularized settings have also been studied \cite{Sutter2023,Corso2025Rigorous,CorsoLaestadius2025Quantitative,PenzHerbstHelgakerLaestadius2025MY}.
+Such choices provide additional metric structure and may soften some pathologies of the bare Lieb setting.
+In the present work, the Lieb setting serves as the standard convex-dual reference framework for the exact variational discussion, whereas particular numerical realizations may introduce additional metrics and regularization.